wwlpublish/learn-bizapps-pr-auto-sync-back-test/learn-bizapps-pr/powerapps/portals-administration/includes/1-introduction.md

 The **Portal Details** area allows makers to alter some key attributes of a Power Apps portal:

 - Change or update the portal name.
-This option is not visible to external portal visitors, but it helps identify the portal in the Portal Management app, Power Platform admin center, and Power Apps maker environment.
+This option isn't visible to external portal visitors, but it helps identify the portal in the Portal Management app, Power Platform admin center, and Power Apps maker environment.

 - All portals are provisioned as 30 days trials and a message is displayed in the admin center.
 An administrator can convert a trial portal to a production portal.